Loading...

 Junior Statistical Officer (JSO):

-You must have studied Statistics at the graduation level, or Mathematics with Statistics at the Class 12 level.
+You must have studied Statistics at the graduation level or Mathematics at the Class 12 level with a minimum of 60% score in the subject.

 Statistical Investigator Grade-II: